meowskers/BeirRun/Grading.md

 Are you participating in community activities such as code reviews and the discussion forum?
 - Large participation in the private Group Me developers chat

+### Cameron Riley
+How much have you contributed locally and/or offered back to the external community?
+- Implemented pickup superclass
+- Implemented drink subclass
+- Implemented currently unused powerup/food subclass
+- Implemented drink/pickup/spawns/moving/drunk effect
+- Implemented score counter
+- Implemented timer

+How big is your codebase, are you using it effectively and with the appropriate interfaces?
+- Most code is in [repository](https://github.com/meowskers/BeirRun)

+Have you generated any documentation for the project and is your code easily understood?
+- foo

+Did you need to learn new technologies?
+Did you document your learning path in a tutorial?
+- Learned processing
+- foo

+Are you providing a roadmap for your contributions and what you are generating and learning?
+- Assisted in writing blog post 3

+Are you participating in community activities such as code reviews and the discussion forum?
+- Large participation in the private Group Me developers chat